Megas: First release and controversy (1970s)

-Returning to music (1983-1990s)
+Returning to music (1983–1990s)

 By 1983, Megas reappeared in the Icelandic music scene by collaborating with other bands and playing as a guest musicians on several albums.

 Around 1985, he joined Kukl, titled "MegaKukl" and toured Iceland, but the songs still remain unreleased.
 After seven years of absence, his solo career was resumed in 1986 with the release of Í góðri trú.

 In 1990 Megas released Hættuleg hljómsveit & glæpakvendið Stella, and started a new project music with Kukl members called Hættuleg hljómsveit (A Dangerous Band), featuring singer Björk as backing vocalist.

-Legacy and collaborations (2000s-present)
+Legacy and collaborations (2000s–2026)

 Megas has remained one of the most important Icelandic artists, being considered the father of Icelandic rock and acclaimed for his prolific and, sometimes controversial works. his complete discography up to 1990 was reissued in 2002, remastered and with bonus tracks.

 More recently, he joined Súkkat to create a new project called "Megasukk" and released Hús Datt, their debut album in 2005.

-Some of the artists that have worked with Megas are the following: Björgvin Gíslason, Björn Bjarnason, Bragi Kristjónsson, Guðlaugur Kristinn Óttarsson, Hjálmar Sveinsson, Páll Baldvin Baldvinsson, Páll Valsson, Svavar Gestsson, Þórður Magnússon, and Þórunn Valdimarsdóttir, among many others.
+Some of the artists that have worked with Megas are the following: Björgvin Gíslason, Guðlaugur Kristinn Óttarsson, Páll Valsson, Þórður Magnússon, and Þórunn Valdimarsdóttir, among many others.

+Death

+Megas died on 6 July 2026, at the age of 81.